 4. We remain fully committed to our dividend policy

-Dividend policy: Sanoma aims to pay an increasing dividend, equal to 40–60% of annual cash flow from operations, after capital expenditure.
+Dividend policy: Sanoma aims to pay an increasing dividend, equal to 40–60% of annual free cash flow.

 When proposing a dividend to the AGM, the Board of Directors will look at the general macro-economic environment, Sanoma’s current and target capital structure, future business plans and investment needs as well as both previous year’s cash flows and expected future cash flows affecting capital structure.